 As a school we believe that a broad and rich curriculum in Years 7, 8 and 9 should become more personalised in Years 10 and 11.
 This will provide the best start for the more specialised curriculum in the sixth form.
 There are certain caveats to this.
 In order to continue the breadth of your education we do insist that at least one humanity subject is studied (history, geography or religious studies) and at least one modern foreign language is taken (Spanish, German or French).
 There will be an informal audition for GCSE music (just to confirm your playing standard) and some subject choice combinations may require an additional discussion to check that they fit with career aspirations.
 Other than that, please be guided by what you have a real curiosity for, what you really enjoy and what will help you to compete for those world class opportunities that you aspire to.
-Please make sure that you make use of staff when evaluating your choices.
-Your form tutor, learning manager and subject teachers will be happy to answer any questions that you might have.
+Please make use of staff when evaluating your choices.
+Your Form Tutor, Head of Year and subject teachers will be happy to answer any questions that you might have.

 After the Parents’ Information Evening you will receive a link to the online options selection website.
-It is here that you will select your options.
+This would be used to select your options.
 Once all of the choices have been made the school will endeavour to create a timetable that accommodates as many of these combinations as possible.
-On the rare occasion that a combination cannot be accommodated your learning manager will meet with you and talk through your options.
+On the rare occasion that a combination cannot be accommodated your Head of Year will meet with you and talk through your choices.
 This will include looking at your reserve subject choice.

 A commonly asked question is why are some subjects important to my career choice only available at A Level (sociology, psychology, economics and politics) but not offered as a GCSE and will that restrict my choices later on?
 The simple answer is that these subjects offer a rich and rewarding experience at A Level and that prior study is not necessary to be successful in the subject at that level.
 It also means that when you choose your A Level options you have a wider range of subjects to choose from.
 The Sixth Form prospectus includes the specific entry requirements for these subjects.
 You will participate in various activities in Year 10 and 11 to help you with your choices at A Level.